 There are many benefits to owning a business entity and having that entity own your trademark.
 Most people start a business entity because of the tax benefits that it can provide.
 These entities can also limit your liability, should you be involved in a legal dispute.
 For this reason, you may want to create a business entity that you can list as the trademark owner in your application.

 The issue of ownership is crucial when filing a federal trademark application.
 If the owner information in the application is incorrect, your application can be deemed void as filed.
 This is something the Trademark Office might catch on review of your application.
 That is not always going to be the case, though.
 If the ownership information is wrong, your registration could be cancelled.

 As I frequently tell clients, a registration is only useful if it can stand up to legal challenge.
 Working with an experienced trademark attorney will help prevent issues like this down the road.
 An attorney can help you determine the proper owner for the trademark.
 They can also make sure the information on your trademark application is correct prior to filing.

 Assignment to a Business Entity

-If your business entity has not been created before you are ready to file your application, you can file under your name as an individual.
-Then, once you receive your registration, you can file a trademark assignment.
-You can assign your rights in the trademark as an individual to your business.
-This is a relatively straightforward process.
+If your business entity has not been created but you are ready to file your application, you can file under your name as an individual.
+Once you receive your registration, you can then file a trademark assignment.
+This will assign your rights in the trademark to your business.
 Once completed, your business will be the owner of the trademark and corresponding registration!

 Are You Ready to File Your Application or Assign a Trademark Registration to Your Business?

-If you are not sure who the owner of your trademark application should be, you should speak with a trademark attorney.
-You also would want to work with an attorney on drafting a trademark assignment if you are ready to assign a registration to your business.
-For help with either of these items, please call me at (314) 479-3668, email me at email@example.com, or complete the contact form found on this page to schedule your free initial consultation today.
+A trademark attorney can help you determine the correct owner of your trademark.
+You can also work with an attorney to assign the rights in your trademark and federal trademark registration.
+For help with either of these items, please call me at (480) 360-3499, email me at email@example.com, or complete the contact form found on this page to schedule your free initial consultation today.
 I look forward to speaking with you.